01 Mar Asthma & Heart Diseases in Pregnancy

 - Congenital heart conditions may be passed on to the baby

 - Premature birth

 - For women with heart rhythm issues, they may develop a minor abnormality with their heart rhythm.
 This is quite common in pregnancy and in more severe cases, a medication to treat this condition will be prescribed.

 In some cases such as women suffering from the congenital heart condition known as Eisenmenger’s syndrome, pregnancy is advised against and not recommended.
 Eisenmenger’s Syndrome is a condition that results in high blood pressure that affects both the arteries in the lungs and the right side of the heart4.
 In these situations, the risk to the mother’s life is very high.

-In both asthma and heart conditions, weight gain should be monitored as excess gain can lead to added stress to the heart.
+In both asthma and Heart Diseases in pregnancy, weight gain should be monitored as excess gain can lead to added stress to the heart.
 Moreover, it is important to keep every prenatal appointment and maintain a healthy lifestyle (no smoking, illegal drugs, drinking alcohol etc.).
 Remember to contact your doctor if you are feeling anything out of the ordinary (e.g. tightness in the chest, less fetal movement, etc.).
 Schedule an appointment to speak with one of our dedicated obstetricians in Manhattan today.